yitmeng00/yitmeng00/README.md

 <h1 align="center">Hi 👋, I'm Ivan</h1>
-<h3 align="center">Full Stack Developer</h3><br>
+<h3 align="center">Full Stack Software Engineer</h3><br>

 ## About Me

-- Strong passion in database architecture and optimization.
-I've designed and implemented end-to-end applications, integrating solutions across the entire software stack, and successfully reduced an average 45% in query execution time through database optimization. 💻
+- I've successfully designed and developed several end-to-end applications, integrating solutions across the entire software stack. 💻

+- Strong passion in database architecture and optimization. 💻

 - Has a curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies ✨